 - “How does this relate to resilience?”

-2. Slinkys and Expandable Spheres
+Slinkys and Expandable Spheres

 Resilience is “the ability of a substance or object to spring back into shape; elasticity”(Oxford Languages, 2020).
 Bring the definition of resilience to life with these flexible toys.
 Slinkys and expandable spheres are two fun tools for teaching resilience.

-3. Modeling Clay or Play-dough
+Modeling Clay or Play-dough

-If the problem is in control, discuss how they can change the situation, and have them remodel the dough into that strategy or solution.
+If the problem is in control, discuss how they can change the situation and have them remodel the dough into that strategy or solution.
 Ask them how it feels to know they are in control of their problems, what they can say to their brain when they feel frustrated, and have them notice the time it takes to remodel their clay and connect that to their real-life situation.

-4. A Paper Plate
+A Paper Plate

 A healthy lifestyle is a foundation for resilience.
 “Doctors recommend that children ages 3 to 6 need about 10-12 hours of sleep each day.
 7- to 12-year-olds do best with 10 or 11 hours”(Good Housekeeping, 2020).
 Without rest, our brains aren’t able to work at their best.

-On one side of the plate have students draw a nutritious meal or their favorite healthy snacks.
+On one side of the plate, have students draw a nutritious meal or their favorite healthy snacks.

-When students are well-rested and healthy, it’s much easier for them to deal with the small rock and clay problems they face.
+When students are well-rested and healthy, it’s much easier to deal with the small rock and clay problems they face.
 Since we can’t be there to tuck our students into bed, I use this session to share healthy habit information with parents.

 You can also host a parent night focused on resilience.

-5. Postcards
+Postcards

-- “ how they are feeling that day”
+- How are they feeling that day?

-- “ a goal they have for the year”
+- A goal they have for the year.

-- “a goal they have for themselves”
+- A goal they have for themselves.

-- “how they want to feel by the end of the group or school year”
+- How they want to feel by the end of the group or school year.

-6. Books
+Books

 There are so many wonderful titles on resilience, making books one of my favorite tools for teaching resiliency.
 I incorporate books into every lesson and session.
 Here are some of my favorites.